 Due to the nature of mobile devices (the uncertainty of persistent network connectivity), concurrent licensing is limited to explicit borrowing.
 This requires that all concurrent keys designated for mobile device access be borrow-enabled.

 Installation

 This installation occurs automatically during the product's mobile installation.

 Saving Device Information/Status

-To save the device information/status, click the Save button.
-LicenseSync will write the device information to a file.
+To save the device information/status, click Save.
+LicenseSync writes the device information to a file.